yegor256/blog/_posts/2016/may/2016-05-17-convertible-notes.md

 are way lower.
 I want a discount!

-We can put a clause into convertible notes, which will say that the price for me will be same as for the investor at the moment of "equity financing", minus, say, a 50% **discount**.
+We can put a clause into convertible notes, which will say that the price for me will be same as for the investor at the moment of "equity financing," minus, say, a 50% **discount**.

 Again, as a founder, you should insist on "no discount" convertible notes.
 Will